 A keyboard has a lot more influence than meets the eye.
 Rather than just being the computer’s input device, it has much bearing on the position of your arms, wrists, elbow, shoulders, and back.
 To that end, you should do what you can to ensure that your elbows remain beyond a ninety-degree angle’s extension from yourself.

 To that end, your keyboard should be as close or far away as necessary to achieve such.
-While an emphasis should be obviously placed on keeping the keyboard in front of you, as opposed to being in some obscure position, you may want to adjust its positioning based on which part of the keyboard you use most frequently.
+While emphasis should be obviously placed on keeping the keyboard in front of you, as opposed to being in some obscure position, you may want to adjust its positioning based on which part of the keyboard you use most frequently.
 In order to solve this issue, many users opt to use keyboard trays and tilts.

 If we’ve managed to catch your attention about the importance of ergonomics, you can read our complete guide to office ergonomics.
 This guide will help get you on your way to creating a healthier and more comfortable work environment.
+You can also visit our workplace solutions page for more informative ways to improve the way you work.